 Maybe you need to pick the kids up at school at 2:30.
 Can you get there at 2:00 instead, and bring your journal?
 Park and write in the car.
 Sit in the passenger seat if you need more room.

 I’ve written many a journal entry in my car, especially when I was younger.
 For awhile I worked at a meat packing plant on the swing shift and got my lunch break at 8 PM.
 I’d sit out in my car and write for the hour, listening to the radio.
 I even bought a hard-bound notebook with a spiral because it worked best for auto-writing.

 Next time the roast is in the oven, use that time for a journal entry.

 Better yet – if you share your home, see if you can convince somebody else to make dinner so you can write.
 This works in my house.
-Especially since the Page is a much better cook than I.
+Especially since my partner is a much better cook than I.

 7. Bath time

 If privacy is at a premium, may I suggest the bathroom for writing?
 Hey they even make waterproof field notebooks for ecologists to use in the wetlands – I bet they’d work well in the tub.